haneefmhmmd/haneefmhmmd/README.md

 Currently, I am pursuing Software Engieering technology at Centennial College.

-- 🔭 I’m currently working on the 2nd version of my portfolio, and on a pathology report generation application.
 - 💬 Reach out to me if you have any interesting ideas to collobarate on.
 <!--
 **haneefmhmmd/haneefmhmmd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.